Angry Birds (video game): Removal and re-release

-Throughout 2019, several games in the franchise, including the original title, were unexpectedly removed from the App Store and Google Play without warning.
+Throughout 2019, several games in the Angry Birds franchise, including the original title, were removed from the App Store and Google Play without warning.
 Fans of the original game adopted the hashtag "#BringBack2012" (Note: Referencing the year the franchise was perceived to have "peaked" in popularity) to demand the relisting of the removed games.
-Responding to the campaign, Rovio explained the removal of the games in a blog post citing software rot and the expiration of licensing deals.
+Responding to the campaign, Rovio explained the removal of the games on their website, citing software rot and the expiration of licensing deals.
 On March 31, 2022, Rovio released a new version of the original game titled Rovio Classics: Angry Birds marketed to its older fanbase.
 It is a remake of the game's state in 2012, replacing its proprietary engine with Unity for compatibility with newer and future devices.
 The remake also notably lacks microtransactions and pop-up advertisements in favor of a traditional revenue model.

 In February 2023, Rovio announced that Rovio Classics: Angry Birds would be unlisted from the Google Play store and renamed to Red's First Flight on the App Store.
 According to Rovio, the removals and renames were due to "the game's impact on [their] wider games portfolio," such as the decreased revenue from other available Angry Birds titles.